altunixon/wips/lns/altina_ln/ASP-25-Chapter_5_An_Invitation_into_Darkness.md

 "Hah..."<br/>

-They will force the title on him even if he resisted, so Regis nodded hesitantly.
+They will force the title on him even if he resisted, so Regis nodded hesitantly.<br/>

-He wanted to curl his body up.
+He wanted to curl his body up.<br/>

-The heroes appearing in the stories Regis read were cool, popular with the ladies and had lofty goals.
+The heroes appearing in the stories Regis read were cool, popular with the ladies and had lofty goals.<br/>

-Altina should be closer to that.
+Altina should be closer to that.<br/>

-She should be the heroine.
+She should be the heroine.<br/>

 "You understand, Sir Regis!
 This exhilaration!
 Everyone was in utter despair, but thanks to you, we can share the joy of living on with each other.
 Isn't this an achievement worthy of praise?"<br/>